Scott Bessent: Nomination and confirmation

 On January 21, 2025, the U.S. Senate Committee on Finance advanced Bessent's nomination to the Senate floor by a 16–11 vote.
-On January 27, the Senate voted 68–29 to confirm Bessent's nomination.
-The same day, a man with multiple Molotov cocktails and a knife who intended to murder Bessent was arrested at the United States Capitol.
+On January 27, 2025, the Senate voted 68–29 to confirm Bessent's nomination.
+The same day, a woman with multiple Molotov cocktails and a knife who intended to murder Bessent was arrested at the United States Capitol.
+On August 18, 2026, the woman, Riley Jane English, was sentenced to 73 months in federal prison and 3 years of supervised release after pleading guilty to attempting to assassinate Bessent.
+It was also noted that in 2025 the United States Capitol Police saw a 57.7% increase in tips its threat investigators reviewed.